Control System Connectors#

 - Parameters:

-callback (Callable[[PVValue], None]) – Function to call when PV value changes
+callback (Callable[[ChannelValue], None]) – Function called when value changes (receives ChannelValue)

 - Returns: